TNT226/TNT-JEFFERSON-2025/👤🚘 Pictures (Team and vehicle)/👤 Team photos/README.md

 Our team counts with three members.
 We are:

-1) Daniela Valentina Teixeira Castellanos
+1) Sarah Virginia Quintana Arrieta

 <img src="Photo of Raffaella Salama A.jpeg" width="400">